• Carnegie Mellon University

 Headshot of Cervas

-I study representation voting rights polarization politics elections redistricting electoral reform gerrymandering election integrity institutions election law
+I study representation voting rights electoral college racial discrimination polarized voting polarization politics elections redistricting electoral reform gerrymandering election integrity institutions election law

 Jonathan began at Carnegie Mellon University after receiving his PhD in Political Science from the University of California, Irvine.
 His Bachelor’s degree (also in political science) is from the University of Nevada, Las Vegas.
 His dissertation is a historical, quantitative look at the Electoral College and its consequences.